uladkasach/news-datarepo-core/README.md

 - free access to data from past month
     - up to N requests
 - cheap access to one bulk request (e.g., for research)

+### should be able to:
+be initialized from a config file:
+- sources to be used
+    - including all initialization params for each source
+- db credentials
+    - which are used to ensure tables are setup and for caching in future